lblanes25/zip2pdf/prompt_real_data_layer2.md

 Entities with at least one risk rated High/Critical residual AND Insufficiently/Partially Controlled, that are not in the current plan.

 ### Flag 7: FREQUENCY OVERRIDE ON CONNECTED ENTITY (LOW)
-Entities whose audit frequency was overridden AND that are in the top quartile of connection count.
+Entities whose audit frequency was overridden AND that are in the top quartile of Connectivity Total (excluding models).
 These overrides may not have accounted for connectivity.

 ---